DevonMorris/zettelkasten/index.md

 ## 👨‍👩‍👦‍👦 I'm a family man

 I am a husband to a wonderful wife and a father to two young boys.
-I love spending time with my family and seeing the world through my kids eyes.
+I love spending time with my family and seeing the world through my kids' eyes.

 ## 🧠 I'm a thinker
-Here are posts in the form of a mini-blog and life updates.
-Basically this is a place for me to conjecture, rant, reflect and pontificate.
+Here are posts in the form of a mini-blog.
+Basically this is a place for me to conjecture, rant, reflect, inspect and pontificate.
 [[z:zettels?tag=blog&timeline]]

 ## 🎮 I'm a hobbyist